isaacbaccah/AirBnB_clone_v2/README.md

 Python Flask.
 The application is configured on a distributed system - two web servers and one load balancer - with Nginx and HAProxy.

-HolbertonBnB is still in active development, with complete functionality set to deploy in the coming month:
+AirBnB is still in active development, with complete functionality set to deploy in the coming month:

 * Complete integration of a RESTful API